Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy

 We choose to extract the IT imprints on SSH, rather than the BM imprints.
 In our datasets, the latter task would produce artificially high performance metrics because the input and output would be highly similar: the imprints from the BMs dominate the total SSH signal, taking up more than $90\%$ of the total variance of SSH.
 In datasets where the BMs do not overwhelmingly dominate the signals (e.g., \citeA{Gao2024}), it can still be meaningful to evaluate performance metrics for BM extraction.

-From Figure~\ref{fig:Unet success and failure} and other snapshots (not shown), the U-Net---under any Configuration we tested---appears to correctly recognize that ITs are more coherent in the up-jet region, as indicated by its generation of patterns resembling plane waves there.
-The same behavior is evident for the cGAN in W22.
-This suggests that neural networks may be used not only for extracting ITs but also for identifying regions of strong incoherence, which in turn could be exploited to quantify uncertainties in IT extractions.
-In this direction, neural networks that explicitly generate uncertainty metrics, such as Bayesian neural networks, appear especially promising.
+\ch{ More generally, the image-to-image formulation used here is not restricted to IT imprints on SSH.
+If suitable reference labels are available, the output channels could instead be defined as IT-related velocity components, or diagnostics related to IT-induced mixing or dissipation.
+Such extensions could be scientifically valuable, as they would connect remotely observed surface fields more directly to the life cycles of IT energy.
+The skill of such reconstructions would need to be assessed separately, especially as velocity- and mixing-related targets may be more sensitive to small-scale and/or subsurface structures than the SSH imprint considered here.
+Such alternative-output formulations represent a promising future direction. }

 Our work and its counterparts primarily concern new-generation satellite observations, which provide two-dimensional spatial coverage but suffer from poor temporal sampling.
 Mooring data represent the opposite case: they lack spatial coverage but provide higher temporal resolution, typically with sampling intervals on the order of an hour---well below tidal periods.
-Despite the superior temporal sampling, incoherence remains a major challenge for harmonic fitting of mooring data too, as phase shifts of ITs can still vary on timescales that the observations do not resolve.
+Despite the superior temporal sampling, incoherence remains a major challenge for harmonic fitting of mooring data too, as phase shifts of ITs can still vary \ch{over the fitting windows used to estimate harmonic components}.
 Recent works show that deep learning---particularly encoder–decoder architectures similar in spirit to our U-Net---has promise for addressing this challenge in time series data as well \cite{li2023changing}.